paymill/paymill-example-php-subscriptions/README.md

 ```

 **Handling the clients**
-One the user register to llama-kisses app, we will store his email, name, password and selected offer to our local database.
+Once the user register to llama-kisses app, we will store his email, name, password and selected offer to our local database.
 This behavior is very typical for every web application.
-But in this case we also want to create a PAYMILL Client, so that we can associate and store the user's credit card date on PAYMILL's server.
+But in this case we also want to create a PAYMILL Client, so that we can associate and store the user's credit card data on PAYMILL's server.
 This is done via user's create method.
 First we create a PAYMILL Client and the store the user into the local database with PAYMILL's reference to it.

 ```php
 public function create() {